Greater Port Arthur mourns, shares memories of 3 victims lost in fatal wreck - Port Arthur News

 “We called them the Hidden Figures,” Lowe said of the girls in the NASA program, referring to the movie of the same name.
 “She was on the A-B honor roll, a leader in the classroom, teacher’s helper.
 She had a beautiful smile and a beautiful laugh.”

-Washington, 32-year-old Danny Nichols Jr. and 35-year-old Lamberia McDaniel, all of Port Arthur, died in the crash that also injured a child.
+Washington, 32-year-old Danny Nichols Jr. and 35-year-old L’Amberia McDaniel, all of Port Arthur, died in the crash that also injured a child.

 Police say they were traveling, along with a young child, in a vehicle at 7:36 p.m.
 Thursday in the 2600 block of Texas 82 when they were struck head-on.